 The above individual bead showed that the oil was pressed into the bead.
 The pattern was straight and unnatural.
 The White Wood is clear and the "oil" was not part of the bead.
-It is a result from outside impact.
+It is a result of outside impact.

 To illustrate our point, please see our genuine bead

-The colour was consistent inside out.
-Nice aged agarwood beads.
+The colour was consistent inside out — nice aged agarwood beads.